edwinm/Beautify/examples/example.md

-#Beatify
+#Beautify

-Beatify is a PHP-function which combines four powerful text tools into one function
+Beautify is a PHP-function which combines four powerful text tools into one function

 - Markdown: Simpler and more readable than HTML
 - SmartyPants: Adds better typography ("curly quotes", ellipsis...)